akumina/AkuminaDev/docs/Modern-SPA.md

 ### How do I author news articles in a Single Page Application experience?

 The same as before - The news articles are authored via the content app in App Manager.
-The SPA uses a URL parameter to determine the page to show.
+The SPA uses a page route to determine the page to show.